 Then again, the dough is chilled after cutting the skull shapes.
 This step makes sure that the skull cookies maintains its shape and does not spread while baking (if it had any chance to soften during the cutting process)

 Parchment paper for rolling – Since it is a buttery shortbread cookie dough, it will stick if rolled on a floured counter.
 Rolling between two sheets of parchment ensures that the dough is rolled neat, without any addition of flour used for rolling.

 Do not own a fluted round cookie cutter?
 Use a plain round cookie cutter.

 Raspberry jam – For a bloody red color.

 Want more cookies?
 The recipe can be easily doubled or tripled.
 However, it is easier to handle rolling each batch of cookie dough separately.

-Cookies can be baked, cooled and stored in an air tight temperature for up to 4 days or frozen for up to a month (before decorating).
+Cookies can be baked, cooled and stored in an air tight container for up to 4 days or frozen for up to a month (before decorating).

 M&M flowers can be made and stored in refrigerator for several days.

-Assembled cookies (with jam) can be stored at room temperture for up to 2 days.
+Assembled Halloween skull cookies (with jam) can be stored at room temperature for up to 2 days.